About the Founder

 Starting therapy can feel like a big step especially if you’ve spent years being the strong one for everyone else.
 My hope is that when you walk into this space, you feel seen, supported, and safe to let some of that weight go.
 You don’t have to hold it all together here.

-Many of my clients come from families or communities where emotions weren’t always talked about openly, or asking for help felt uncomfortable.
-Together, we’ll begin to make sense of your story with compassion, honesty, and curiosity.
+Many of the folks I work with come from families or communities where emotions weren’t always talked about openly, or asking for help felt uncomfortable.
+Together, we’ll begin to make sense of your story with compassion and curiosity.
 Over time, you’ll start to see yourself with more kindness and move toward a deeper sense of calm and connection.

 If what I’ve shared resonates with you, I’d love to meet for a free 15-minute consultation to see if we’re a good fit.
-This is simply a space to ask questions, explore what you’re looking for, and take the first step toward feeling more grounded in yourself.
+This is a space to ask questions, explore what you’re looking for and take the first step toward feeling more grounded in yourself.

 You deserve to feel understood and supported.